model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - What does it mean for the replacement function/method to be "compatible" with the original one?
 Requiring the replacement's type to be a subtype of the original type is likely stronger than what we want.
 For example, if the original function is polymorphic but monomorphized to only a single type, then it seems okay to replace it with a function that matches the monomorphized type.
-- When a user stubs a method and wants access to private fields, is there some way we can hide the `std::mem::transmute` ugliness?
+- How can we allow a user to stub a method and access private fields of `self`?
-Can we error if the mock struct's layout differs from the original struct's?
+This should be possible using `std::mem::transmute`, but can we hide this from the user, and make it less brittle?

 ## Future possibilities